Berkeleytime Scheduler

 SOLUTION

-Berkeleytime Scheduler simplifies course scheduling by providing a more flexible experience.
+Berkeleytime Scheduler simplifies course scheduling by providing a centralized and flexible experience.

 View and select from 11,000+ classes in a single page.